NatigAgarzayev/ds-practice-2025/docs/README.md

 We have added 2 more services: executor and order_queue.
 We have implemented vectors clocks, queue, executors and leader elections.
 Now it prioritize premium users over non-premium users.

+In checkpoint #3 we added the books_database and two protocols: Consistency Protocol (Primary–Backup + Vector Clocks) and Distributed Commitment Protocol (2-Phase Commit).

 ## Installation
 In order to launch launch your docker desktop, then move to the project directory:
 ```sh